A Preterist Commentary on Revelation 8: Summary and Highlights

 When Jesus said that all the righteous blood that had been shed on the earth would be placed on Jerusalem He meant that regardless of where a prophet died the blame for the deed would be placed on Jerusalem because of her lengthy history of killing the prophets.
 Interestingly, the people of Jerusalem accepted the blame for the unjust deaths of the righteous when after chanting to have Jesus crucified during Jesus’ trial before Pilate, the people of Jerusalem are recorded saying, “His blood is on us and on our children (Matthew 27:25)!”

 In Revelation 6:9-11 the martyrs prayed for vengeance.
 Reading between the lines it seems obvious that the prayers of the righteous dead were to have the mountain of Jerusalem, the city responsible for their unjust deaths, cast into the sea.
+Matthew 21:21-22 reads, “Jesus replied, “Truly I tell you, if you have faith and do not doubt, not only can you do what was done to the fig tree, but also you can say to this mountain [Jerusalem, Mount Zion, the city that the Disciples were facing at the time], ‘Go, throw yourself into the sea,’ and it will be done.
+If you believe, you will receive whatever you ask for in prayer.”
 In fulfillment of Matthew 21:21-22 God honored these prayers.
 Jerusalem was cast into the sea in A.D.
 70 when the foreign armies of the Romans, the metaphorical sea (Daniel 7:2-3; Revelation 17:15, Psalm 65:7; 144:7; Isaiah 8:7-8; 17:12; 60:5; Jeremiah 47:1-2; 51:55-56; Ezekiel 26:3), destroyed and conquered Jerusalem also known as Mount Zion.
 Thus the blazing mountain thrown into the sea in Revelation 8:8-9 was also fulfilled in A.D.
 70 when the Romans, the sea, destroyed and burned Jerusalem, Mount Zion, during its conquest in A.D.
 70.

 10The third angel sounded his trumpet, and a great star, blazing like a torch, fell from the sky on a third of the rivers and on the springs of water—11the name of the star is Wormwood.
 A third of the waters turned bitter, and many people died from the waters that had become bitter.

 Comets were ominous omens.
-In The Wars of the Jews, Josephus mentions a comet that ran across the sky for a whole year.[xxxi]
-Could this falling star be Wormwood?
+In The Wars of the Jews, Josephus mentions a comet that ran across the sky for a whole year.20 Could this falling star be Wormwood?